-This igbo speaking state is a vibrant state filled with diverse economic activities and popular for one of its business cities, Aba.
-It is one of the oil producing states, and accounts for 0.68% of daily oil production in the country.
+This Igbo-speaking state is a vibrant state filled with diverse economic activities and is popular for one of its business cities, Aba.
+It is one of the oil-producing states and accounts for 0.68% of daily oil production in the country.
 Its capital is Umuahia.

 Also known as the largest economic hub in the country, Lagos is the first state outside the Niger Delta to become an oil-producing state in Nigeria.
-Lagos, the centre of Excellence has Ikeja as its capital, with over 14million populants and a total of 37 local Government Areas.
+Lagos, the center of Excellence has Ikeja as its capital, with over 14million populates and a total of 37 Local Government Areas.